yashlondhe/message-standardizer/README.md

 ## Testing

 Use the provided test data files in the `<PROJECT_DIR>/test-data/` directory:
-## First navigate to the <PROJECT_DIR> eg /home/yash/message-standardizer and then run the below commands
 ```bash
 # Test Alpha odds message
 curl -X POST http://localhost:8080/provider-alpha/feed \